Did you know that over 80% of Americans admit to wasting money in one way or another?

 15. Leaving Electronic Items On

 The hair straightener.
 The cable box.
-You may not think these things are costing you anything, but check out your electric bill after making a conscience effort to turn these types of items off when they’re not in use and you’ll probably notice a significant difference.
+You may not think these things are costing you anything, but check out your electric bill after making a conscious effort to turn these types of items off when they’re not in use and you’ll probably notice a significant difference.

 You can thank me after you read these other tips for reducing your electric bill without turning up the thermostat.